HeshanPunch/SpaceApp2022/SpaceApp22/README.md

 <h1 align="center">Space Apps Challenge 2022</h1>
 <p align="center"><strong>October 1 and 2, 2022</strong>
-<br>This project was created as a part of NASA's 11th annual Space Apps Challenge
+<br>This project was created as a part of NASA's 11th annual <a href="https://www.asc-csa.gc.ca/eng/events/2022/space-apps-challenge.asp" target="_blank"> Space Apps Challenge</a><br>
-<br>Challenge description: Space may seem empty and peaceful, but it's a dangerous environment for humans and space systems like satellites and the International Space Station (ISS)!
-Space-based threats include cosmic radiation from the sun, signal interferences, meteoroids from near-Earth comets and asteroids, and space debris.
-Operators must measure and understand these threats as part of their space situational awareness, allowing them to minimize their impacts on our daily lives – from disabled satellites, power system failures, disturbed communications and GPS, rerouted or cancelled flights, and early satellite re-entry.
-Can you use Canadian data to find new ways to educate and raise awareness around these space-based challenges?</p>
+<br>Incorporated some information from the data portals, and drew inspiration from the CASSIOPE program.
+Game runs on the browser and the goal is to navigate around space, explore, and survive!
+Intended for kids and we learned a lot as software dev students as well as space enthusiasts!</p>
 <br/>

 <h2>Installation</h2>